 Scan, plan, migrate with confidence

-Get crystal-clear reports on sites, teams, and permissions before you move a single file, then bulk-fix what matters for a flawless migration.
+Get crystal-clear reports on identities, sites, teams, and permissions before you move a single file, then bulk-fix what matters for a flawless migration.

 Trusted by 100,000+ IT pros